pkumod/gAnswer/genrate_fragments/How_to_generate_fragments.md

 ```java
 <StudentA>  <major>  <computer_science>
 ```
 Here *studentA* is subject, *major* is predicate and *computer_science* is object.
 Basically, the first element is subject, the second is predicate and the third is object.
-Sometimes it is the object is not an entity nor type.
+Sometimes it is the object, not an entity nor type.
 Value like number and string can also become object.

 We define 5 kinds of edges:
 1.InEntEdge: The entity is the object of the edge and the subject is also an entity.